NativeScript/docs-v7/docs/ui/professional-ui-components/AutoCompleteTextView/autocomplete-getting-started.md

 page_title: RadAutoCompleteTextView Getting Started | Progress NativeScript UI Documentation
 description: A getting started page for RadAutoCompleteTextView for Android.
 This article explains what are the steps to create a RadAutoCompleteTextView instance from scratch.
 slug: autocomplete-gettingstarted
-tags: radautocompletetextview, gettingstarted, autocomplete, list
+tags: radautocompletetextview, gettingstarted, autocomplete, list, autocompletetextview, nativescript, professional, ui
 position: 1
 publish: true
 ---

-# RadAutoCompleteTextView: Getting Started
+# RadAutoCompleteTextView Getting Started

 In this article, you will learn how to initialize **RadAutoCompleteTextView** and use it with it's basic configuration.